Dumfries and Galloway Tourist Board>

 This Web site argues that the Gretna area has more to offer than just being a romantic wedding location!
 It covers walking, cycling, fishing, wildfowling, golf, gardens in Dumfries and Galloway.
 The area is rich in history and colourful characters, including the Border Reivers, Robert the Bruce, Robert Burns plus the fascinating story of Gretna Township and the munitions factories during the Great War.

 This is a directory for a number of related Web sites dealing with Gretna Green, including the Mill Hotel, a family-run hotel in a converted 18th century farmhouse specialising in "Gretna Weddings" and The Forge for an anvil wedding with candlelit ceremonies and churchlike setting.
-And you can Contact Maggie for free advice on all aspects of Gretna Green Weddings.

 The site for this quiet fishing and farming town has stories about some of the people of the town, including Caesar, the town cat.
 There is an accommodation finder and local attractions include Historical Sites to Visit in and around Kirkcudbright/>.